 It is our hope that all the students who register and are accepted make it a priority and are able to attend the summer camp.
-We understand under special circumstances this is not possible; please click here to see the complete "Refund Policy" located on our 2018 Summer Camps page.
+We understand under special circumstances this is not possible; please click here to see the complete "Refund Policy" located on our course site.

 Are there any discounts or scholarships?

-For up to date information about current discounts and scholarships click here to see "Discounts and Scholarships" located on our 2018 Summer Camps page.
+For up to date information about current discounts and scholarships click here to see "Discounts and Scholarships" located on our current Summer Camps page.